devdcores/BookStoreApp-Distributed-Application/README.md

 <hr>

 ## About this project
-This is an Ecommerce project, where users can adds books to the cart and buy those books.
+This is an Ecommerce project still `development in progress`, where users can adds books to the cart and buy those books.

 Application is being developed using Java, Spring and React.